rbirkaur23/matrix_subtraction/README.md

 # matrix_subtraction
-Python program to input two matrices and Subtract two matrices
+Python program to input elements of two matrices and Subtract two matrices